Joel Seligman: Education

 Seligman received his bachelor's degree in political science from the University of California, Los Angeles, in 1971.
-He received his juris doctor degree from Harvard Law School in 1974.
+He received his Juris Doctor degree from Harvard Law School in 1974.

 Career

 Before his service as the University of Rochester's president, Seligman served as the dean and Ethan A.H.
 Shepley University Professor at the Washington University School of Law.
-Prior to serving there, Seligman was the dean and Samuel M. Fegtly Professor of Law at the University of Arizona College of Law (1995–1999).
+Prior to serving there, Seligman was the dean and Samuel M. Fegtly Professor of Law at the James E. Rogers College of Law (1995–1999).
 He also held professorships at the University of Michigan Law School (1987–1995), George Washington University Law School (1983–1986), and Northeastern University School of Law (1977–1983).

 In addition to being an academic leader, Seligman is considered a leading authority on securities law.
 He is the author or coauthor of 20 books and over 40 articles on legal issues related to securities and corporations.
 Works include the eleven-volume Securities Regulation, the leading treatise in the field (cowritten with Troy A. Paredes and the late Louis Loss) and The Transformation of Wall Street: A History of the Securities and Exchange Commission and Modern Corporate Finance.

 Sexual harassment and EEOC complaint

 On September 1, 2017, a complaint was filed by eight current and former faculty members of the University of Rochester with the Equal Employment Opportunity Commission (EEOC).
 The complaint includes allegations of sexual misconduct/harassment perpetrated by a current University of Rochester faculty member, and reprisals by the Seligman administration against the complainants.
 The university responded publicly that the allegations were "thoroughly investigated and could not be substantiated", with Seligman personally responding that "no violation of the law or University policy was found", and that "[a]llegations are not facts."
 Seligman also wrote that "as we saw in Rolling Stone's withdrawn story about sexual assault at the University of Virginia, even established media outlets can get it wrong", a statement for which Seligman later apologized.

 The public disclosure of the EEOC filing, and the responses to it from the university and Seligman, resulted in a contentious on-campus town hall meeting hosted by Seligman, with approximately 500 university students, faculty, and staff attending.
 Subsequent to this meeting an on-campus rally was held, protesting against the responses of the university and Seligman to the allegations of sexual harassment and reprisals made in the EEOC-filed complaint.

+Following Seligman's resignation, the university settled the legal case, in which he was named as a defendant, for $9.4 million.